April 29, 2025

 Transcriptions

-Two ways to crop videos on an iPhone
+Built-in ways to crop a video on iPhone

-Multiple options come baked into the Photos app, depending on how you want to crop your video.
-While they won't match the power of the best video editing software out there, they’re still great for adjusting your clips on the fly.
+Multiple options come baked into the Photos app, depending on how you want to crop your video on iPhone.
+While they won't match the power of the best video editing software out there, they're still great for adjusting your clips on the fly without sacrificing quality.

 The following sections will walk you through how to crop videos on an iPhone using the Photos app and iMovie with just a few taps.